-1. Start taking allergy medication before symptoms set in.
+1. Start taking your allergy medication before symptoms start

 Start paying attention to the pollen count daily – it’s highest in the morning between 5 and 10.
 On higher pollen count days, try to limit your exposure.
 Keep the windows up while in your car and at home, and run the air conditioning instead.
 If you have to be outside, wearing sunglasses can help if you’re someone who gets itchy, watery eyes.

 Keep in mind that on a nice day, allergens can blow from up to 100 miles away.
 It’s not necessarily the pollen in your backyard or the park near your home that’s causing your allergic response.
 Making major landscape changes may not impact the pollen count near your home.

 We often transfer pollen by touching things and then touching our eyes or nose.
 Once you’re in for the day, take a shower, change your clothes and wash your hair.
 If you’re in a pinch for time, at least wash your hands and face to remove pollen.
 You don’t want to go to bed with pollen on your body.

 A daily nasal saline rinse is a natural therapy that could be really helpful for people trying to flush out the allergens.

 4. Change those filters regularly

 While most of the pollen is outdoors, changing the filters in your heating and cooling system regularly is helpful.
 Make sure you get the thicker allergy filters.
 If you’re really sensitive to allergens, run an air purifier with a HEPA filter in your bedroom.